Benna96/advent-of-code/README.md

 - *Not technically in guidelines...* but, all HTTP-related tests use a fake that doesn't actually connect online (see [Flurl's documentation](https://flurl.dev/docs/testable-http/)), preventing unnecessary traffic
-  - The fake is created in [HttpFixture](AdventOfCode.Tests/HttpFixture.cs), which is used by all test classes testing functionality that may make HTTP requests

 ### Guidelines not yet necessarily followed
 - All network related things, **however**, network functionality has not yet been added